Latin obscenity: Synonyms and euphemisms

 The meaning of trūsantem here is disputed.
-"Masturbating" was the interpretation of A. E. Housman;Adams (1982), p.
-146. he also wanted to read prō tēlō as prōtēlō with the meaning "there and then".
-Others,Uden (2007), pp. 11-12. however, understand Catullus to mean that the boy was caught having sex with a girl; in which case, prōtēlō probably means "in a threesome", since a prōtēlum, according to the agricultural writer Cato the Elder, was a team of three oxen pulling a plough.
-Uden (2007) translates: "I just caught a kid banging his girlfriend", explaining that pūpulum is a derogatory diminutive.
+'Masturbating' was the interpretation of A. E. Housman; he also wanted to read prō tēlō as prōtēlō with the meaning 'there and then'.
+Others, however, understand Catullus to mean that the boy was caught having sex with a girl; in which case, prōtēlō probably means 'in a threesome', since a prōtēlum, according to the agricultural writer Cato the Elder, was a team of three oxen pulling a plough.
+Uden (2007) translates: 'I just caught a kid banging his girlfriend', explaining that pūpulum is a derogatory diminutive.